Sulayman Yusuf Ali Koore

 Sulayman Yusuf Ali (Koore) (Saleebaan Yuusuf Cali Koore) is a Somali politician and former military officer who is presently serving as Somaliland's Minister of Information and National Guidance.President Muse Bihi Abdi appointed Koore as Minister of Water Resources for Somaliland in 2017.
 Koore also served as Minister of Agriculture under President Egal's administration and also thirteen years as a member of parliament of Somaliland.
-He belongs to the Nuur Axmed subdivison of the Dhulbahante clan.
+He belongs to the Nuur Axmed subdivision of the Dhulbahante clan.